MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 Implementing threat protection and XDR also involves a few related activities, including:

-- Using the XDR tools to monitor the honeypot resources implemented in the [security breach prevention and recovery](prevent-reduce-business-damage-breach-infrastructure.md) article to lure attackers into showing their presence before they can attack your real resources.
+- Using the XDR tools to monitor both your business critical and honeypot resources, which you implemented in the [security breach prevention and recovery](prevent-reduce-business-damage-breach-infrastructure.md) article to lure attackers into showing their presence before they can attack your real resources.
 - Evolving your SecOps team to be aware of the latest attacks and their methods.

 Many organizations can take a four-staged approach to these deployment objectives, summarized in the following table.